 - Assist clients in completing the reporting requirements to the relevant authorities.

-- Review the entities’ policies and frameworks to ensure they are in compliance with the CSR requirements and regulations.
+- Review the entities’ policies and frameworks to ensure they are in compliance with the CRS requirements and regulations.